-According to players from the South Zone, this was responsible for his being underplayed and under bowled in England, thus preventing him from finding his touch, in turn leading to his omission from the Test on the grounds that he was “off-form,” “over the hill” and “unfit as a result of being overweight.”
+According to players from the South Zone, this was responsible for his being underplayed and under-bowled in England, thus preventing him from finding his touch, in turn leading to his omission from the Test on the grounds that he was “off-form,” “over the hill” and “unfit as a result of being overweight.”

 Many theories have been advanced for what are said to be efforts to say ‘finis’ to Prasanna’s career.
 One of these is his reported inability to get along with Venkat who, it is said, is being assiduously groomed for the plum position of captain in the very near future at the insistence of the South Zone where the balance of power in the present Board set-up currently resides.
 Whatever the merit of this allegation, cricket considerations could not possibly have been behind the dropping of Prasanna from the Irani Trophy match.

-This writer for one is not going to stand by and let a worthy cricketer be treated shabbily and unjustly.
+This writer for one, is not going to stand by and let a worthy cricketer be treated shabbily and unjustly.
 In a year bereft of a Test series the work of the selection committee will be un-glamorous in so far as their efforts will be relatively unpublicized and its efforts immeasurable in manifest relation to results.
-But before it lies the onerous task of consolidation, of the retention of our newly-acquired prestige in international cricket, of planning and preparing for the future.
+But before it lies the onerous task of consolidation, of the retention of our newly acquired prestige in international cricket, of planning and preparing for the future.
 The composition of the new committee raises hopes that it wg1 discharge its functions responsibly and pragmatically.

-In selecting the side for the Irani Trophy it has displayed a commendable keenness to give youth a chance in the tradition laid down by its former chairman.
-But the omission of Prasanna and Pataudi defies logical analysis and lends credence to the belief that perhaps extraneous non-cricket considerations have weighed with the selection, committee in its deliberations.
+In selecting the side for the Irani Trophy, it has displayed a commendable keenness to give youth a chance in the tradition laid down by its former chairman.
+But the omission of Prasanna and Pataudi defies logical analysis and lends credence to the belief that perhaps extraneous non-cricket considerations have weighed with the selection committee in its deliberations.
 Is it too much to hope that the glaring omissions will be set right in the very near future?

-One cannot but commiserate with Govindraj.
+One cannot help but commiserate with Govindraj.
 Unfortunately, this hard-working bowler had to surrender his berth in the side to promising Mohinder Amarnath whose claims could not be overlooked anymore.
 The fact that Mohinder Amarnath is a good all-rounder and must have titled the scales in his favor in the selectors’ desire to strengthen the “Rest” batting line-up, which as it looked none-too-impressive.

-But it is hoped that the Hyderabad youngster will get the chances that he deserves, chances he should have got in England and the West Indies.
+But it is hoped that the Hyderabad youngster will get the chances that he deserves, chances he should have gotten in England and the West Indies.
 All talk of producing fast bowlers is pointless if we do not know how to encourage them.